Slowness (album)

 Slowness is the seventh studio album by Hong Kong recording artist Kay Tse.
 It was released on 21 December 2009, by Cinepoly Records.
 The theme of the album is slowness, pointing out how life in urban cities is becoming increasingly restless and fast-paced.
-Tse worked with several producers in this album, most notably her frequent collaborator, the songwriter Adrain Chow.
+Tse worked with several producers in this album, most notably her frequent collaborator, the songwriter Adrian Chow.
 He is also the executive producer for the album.
 Musically, the album consists of slow-tempo cantopop while incorporating jazz elements.